feliksik/restgrpc/README.md

 Use the  [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) code to generate the proxy code, which exports a Register[YOURSERVICE]Handler() method.

-The commands are in the generate-proxy.sh script.
+The commands are in the generate-proxy.sh script, which generates:

+* the .pb.gw.go, which is the only one strictly necessary: you will use the RegisterXXXHandler() method.
+* the .pb.go , which you should have already used and implemented a GRPC service for (unless you implemented the GRPC service in another language)
+* the .swagger.json, which documents your REST service and is nice to generate documentation (hint: do paste it in http://editor.swagger.io ).

-Then start your proxy as follows:
+Then implement your gateway process as follows:

 ``` go
 gateway := restgrpc.NewGateway()